 Star Wars Episode 9 release date

 It's worth remembering that Disney's new Star Wars films have been subject to some serious rescheduling already.
 The Force Awakens slipped from a summer 2015 release to December, and The Last Jedi was originally announced for May 2017 before also settling on a winter premiere.
-So a delay for Episode 9 would not come as a surprise.
+So the delay for Episode 9 hardly comes as a surprise.

 Star Wars Episode 9 cast

 Daisy Ridley (Rey), John Boyega (Finn), Adam Driver (Kylo Ren), Andy Serkis (Supreme Leader Snoke), Oscar Isaac (Poe Dameron), Kelly Marie Tran (Rose), Laura Dern (Amilyn Holdo), Benicio del Toro ('DJ') and Mark Hamill (Luke Skywalker) are the stars of The Last Jedi.
 Ridley, Boyega, Isaac and Tran are sure to be back, although it's not looking too good for Dern and Serkis.
 As for del Toro, who can say right now?

 Carrie Fisher's brother Todd Fisher said that the late Star Wars legend would somehow return as General Leia – possibly using Rogue One's unsettling CGI reconstruction technology – but this has been denied by Lucasfilm president Kathleen Kennedy.
 Which comes as a relief.

 Jurassic World director Trevorrow was on board, but in September 2017 Disney and Lucasfilm confirmed they had parted ways with the director, saying their visions for the project differed.
 It has now been confirmed that Abrams will be back to complete the trilogy he started in 2015.

 Of the upcoming Star Wars movies, he said "we have to take them places that they haven't gone, and that's sort of our responsibility".